Complete Array of Tools for Related Analyses

 Reliability Test Design

-- The Reliability Demonstration Test Design tool has been completely redesigned and expanded in Version 8.
+- The Reliability Demonstration Test Design tool has been completely redesigned and expanded.
 You can use the Parametric Binomial, Non-Parametric Binomial, Exponential Chi-Squared or Non-Parametric Bayesian methods to help choose the right test time/sample size for a reliability demonstration test.
 These methods can be used for designing a zero-failure test (where the reliability target is demonstrated if you don’t observe any failures during the test) and for tests with other quantities of "allowable failures" (e.g., one-failure test, two-failure test, etc.)

 - The Expected Failure Times Plot provides a visual depiction of the failure times you can expect to observe when you implement a particular test plan.
 If you perform the test and enter the actual failures as they are observed, you can use the plot to monitor whether the test is proceeding as expected or receive an early warning that adjustments may be needed.